How To Grow Phlox

 Dividing & Transplanting: Divide Garden phlox every 2-4 years in spring, to keep plants healthy and vibrant.
 Separate plants into sections, roots intact, with at least 3 active offshoots for replanting.
 Transplant with crowns one inch below the soil surface and eyes (offshoots) facing the sky.

-Plant small spring-blooming crocus bulbs close to the creeping phlox and as the phlox spreads the bulbs will continue to emerge through the green mat for added spring delight.
+Plant spring-blooming bulbs with creeping phlox, and as the phlox spreads the bulbs will continue to emerge through the green mat for added spring delight.

 To learn more about the plants we sell and how to grow them in your yard, garden beds and patio containers, sign up for our inspiring emails.